 - How well established are the channels?
 What audience are they targeting?
 How engaged is the audience?

-- What is the channel strategy?
+- What is the channel and/or content strategy?
 Customer service?
 Brand awareness?
 Lead gen?

 - What third-party digital and social media tools are they using?
 What’s included in the contract?
 And when does it expire?